turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/measuring_improving_test_coverage.markdown

 First, install simplecov with `gem install simplecov`.

-Now, check out speeding_ticket_example/speeding_ticket_test.rb.
+Now, check out `speeding_ticket_example/speeding_ticket_test.rb`.

 * Which lines would you expect to get covered in the `speeding_ticket_example/speeding_ticket` file based on the test?
-* Run the test `ruby speeding_ticket_test.rb` to generate the report.
+* Run the test with `ruby speeding_ticket_test.rb` to generate the report.
+Make sure you are running the test from within the test directory.
 Notice the "Coverage report generated..." message at the bottom of the output.
 * Open the coverage report `open coverage/index.html`, notice it tells you some information on this page, including the filename and its percentage covered.
 * Now click the filename, "speeding_ticket.rb", to see the report.
 Was your guess correct?

 ## What it looks like for a given method

-* What does 87.5% refer to?
+* What does the percentage refer to?
 * What are relevant lines vs. all lines?
 * What lines were covered?
 * What lines were missed?